matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 When teams are reduced to task-takers, innovation dies.
 The best engineers become disengaged, and the organisation loses its capacity to learn, adapt, and improve.

 Reducing this waste means treating developers as designers of systems - trusted to experiment, decide, and continuously shape how value flows to users.

-#### Practical Reduction Strategies

-- Empower teams with autonomy and ownership over outcomes.
-- Encourage contributions and ideas from all team members.
-- Allocate time for experimentation, learning, and innovation (spikes, hackdays).

 #### Validated Performance Impact